VirtuosoChris/GLSugar/README.md

 # GLSugar : Modern OpenGL Helper Library

 ## Intro
-This repository is built using [GLHPP](https://github.com/Steve132/glhpp) (an object oriented / DSA-oriented modern GL interface) as a base.
+This repository is built using [GLHPP](https://github.com/Steve132/glhpp) (an object oriented / RAII / DSA-oriented modern GL interface) as a base.

 Other external depends include [GLAD](https://glad.dav1d.de/) for extension wrangling, and [GLFWPP](https://github.com/Steve132/glfwpp) for windowing, which is based on [GLFW](https://github.com/glfw/glfw).